Telos-Project/OmniQuery/README.md

 written as function bodies, return an OmniQuery script as a LISP string, which executes upon the state of said system (said state itself represented as a DMDB), the results of which are then passed to the same script as a dynamic list encoded in a JSON string upon its next execution.

+##### 2.1.1.5 - Meta Models

+Meta models are models which contextualize a disparate set of records and databases by serializing them within, or referencing them from, a hierarchical structure.

+###### 2.1.1.5.1 - Dynamic Meta Models

+A dynamic list, referred to as a model list, may be used to encode the structure of a meta model, and metadata may be assigned to a model list by embedding it in a meta dynamic list referred to as a meta model list.

+The model list should only serialize the hierarchical structure and data content of the meta model to which it maps.
+A model list is not required to serialize the entirety of the meta model to which it, though one which does is referred to as a complete model list, and one which does not is referred to as incomplete.

+The property lists assigned to values within model lists may have a value with the key "context", which contains an OQL query which returns a context that the value corresponding to the property list in question acts as an alias to, with any descendant of said corresponding value being nested within said context; and may have a value with the key "properties", said value being a dynamic list by default, which specifies the system and type properties assigned to the value corresponding to the property list in question.

+###### 2.1.1.5.2 - Dynamic OQL Queries

+A dynamic OQL query is submitted as a meta model list where the property lists thereof may have an additional value with the key "query", containing an OQL query to execute upon the resource to which the value, corresponding to the property list in question, maps.

+When executed, it shall not only execute said OQL queries, but shall also create and update the resources to which it maps according to the structure and content declaratively specified in its model list and property list properties.
+It shall then resolve to and return itself with the data said OQL queries resolved to embedded in its model list and property list properties.

 #### 2.1.2 - Operators